karras/ansible-collection-linux_client/roles/wayfire/README.md

 Installs and configures the Wayfire compositor.

-The role also supports deploying an integration into greetd.
+The role also supports deploying an integration into greetd and a custom `wayfire-run` script that can be used to inject additional environment variables before launching Wayfire.
 Note the additional requirements described below though.

 ## Example Playbook